My contact info:

 Metabolic Bone Disease: A Review, Case Studies, and Recommendations for Prevention and Rehabilitation.
 (IWRC Conference Proceedings, 1995)

 Hobbies: I enjoy all sorts of music, kite buggying, hiking, cleaning animal skulls, and working on antique cars.
-Further, since 2011, I've been building a kinetic sculpture for the Kinetic Grand Championship, and we actually raced in May 2015.
+Further, since 2011, I've been building a kinetic sculpture for the Kinetic Grand Championship, and we actually raced in May 2015 and 2018.
 The vehicle needs to be pedal powered, and in must be able to traverse land, sand dunes, and propel on water.
 The race is 42 miles and starts in Arcata, CA and finishes in Ferndale CA.

 Previous Jobs: Animal Care Technician (Lindsay Wildlife Museum), Parts Clerk for a trucking company, warehouse worker at a bulb farm (counting tulips & lilies in a freezer for hours), hotel Front Desk Clerk, insect identification for the U.S. Forest Service.
 Most of those were high school and college jobs, of course!
 I also owned a small chocolate company for 4 years, which sold gourmet Belgian chocolates poured into molds of North American mammal tracks, fossils, a banana slug, and even a cast Bald Eagle tail feather...that chocolate bar weighed almost a pound.